Juan Van Halen

 Juan Van Halen y Sartí (16 February 1788 – 8 November 1864) was a Spanish military officer and Russian military officer of Flemish origin.
-After fighting for the losing side in the Peninsular War, he was forced to flee to Spain.
+After fighting for the losing side in the Peninsular War, he was forced to flee Spain.
 Van Halen became a military adventurer throughout Europe and served 18 months as a colonel in the Russian Caucasus Dragoon Regiment until he was removed by Tsar Alexander I of Russia.

 Early career

 Van Halen was born in Isla de León, Cádiz, into a family of sailing merchants who had settled there.

 He studied at the School of Nobles and the School of Pages of His Majesty; classmates in 1800 include the high liberal and French officers Francisco and Mariano de Unzaga Saint Maxent, with José María Torrijos or with the Count of Montijo.
-Between 1800 and 1803 Van Halen was a guardian marine of the Navy School in Cadiz.
+Between 1800 and 1803, Van Halen was a guardian marine of the Navy School in Cádiz.

-In 1803, he left Cádiz as a Spanish Navy cadet on the frigate Anfitrite headed for La Habana, Cuba, and Veracruz, Mexico.
+In 1803, he left Cádiz as a Spanish Navy cadet on the frigate Anfitrite headed for Havana, Cuba, and Veracruz, Mexico.
 In 1807 Van Halen was employed in the admiralty office in Madrid.
 He was still employed at this post during Napoleon's invasion the next year.
 He was wounded during the Battle of Madrid and joined thereafter the army of Galicia with General Blake.
 After the Battle of Corunna in January 1809, he took refuge in Ferrol.
 Marshal Soult obliged the few troops in Ferrol to capitulate, after which Van Halen took an oath of submission to King Joseph Bonaparte.
 He remained in service to the French king of Spain, later assisting him during his retreat to France in 1813.

 In 1814, Van Halen defected to the opposing army.
 By forging the signature of Marshal Louis-Gabriel Suchet, French commanders were advised to surrender various fortresses because the documents claimed that the war was over.
 Fooled by the trick, the 1,900 strong French garrisons of Lleida, Mequinenza and Monzón marched out and laid down their arms in surrender.
 However, Louis Benoît Robert, the commander at Tortosa, was not fooled by the forged documents and continued to resist.

 When Captain Van Halen returned to Spain in 1815, he was investigated for his involvement in the Spanish War of Independence, first in Murcia, then in Madrid.
 As a result of his connections with a Masonic Lodge in Granada, he was imprisoned on 21 March 1817.
 Van Halen also had ties to General José María de Torrijos y Uriarte, who was later executed by a firing squad.